Create a

 18 minute read

-Managing a successful layoff takes a blend of planning, skill, and compassion that tests the abilities of many top HR leaders.
+Managing a successful layoff requires a blend of planning, skill, and compassion that many top HR leaders struggle to master.
 However, while many might perceive HR professionals to be better prepared when staff reductions hit their jobs, such a role reversal can hit particularly hard.
-Feelings of surprise (“I should have seen it coming”) and loss of control are equal, if not greater, for the pros who typically drive or develop decision-making criteria, standards, and benefits to be offered to impacted employees.
+Feelings of surprise (“I should have seen it coming”) and a sense of loss of control are equal, if not greater, for the pros who typically drive or develop decision-making criteria, standards, and the benefits to be offered to impacted employees.
 Losing an HR job after a layoff, distinctly at the highest levels of the organization, can be especially rough.

 The past couple of years have been notably challenging for HR teams.
 The whiplash effect of significant staffing increases during the pandemic, rapidly followed by reductions in force, has hit HR and related teams hard.

-As a result, increasing numbers of HR leaders have found themselves on the outside, looking for new opportunities that either continue their career arcs or provide opportunities for professional gratification and financial stability.
+As a result, an increasing number of HR leaders have found themselves on the outside, seeking new opportunities that either continue their career arcs or provide professional gratification and financial stability.
 The seeming uniqueness of a senior HR practitioner’s journey as a laid-off job seeker requires special attention and support.
-Whether a CHRO, an HRBP, a senior Talent Acquisition, an L&D leader, or a seasoned DE&I specialist, their knowledge and experience as frequent coaches or advisors to laid-off employees force them to face a similar reality that physicians face when they fall ill.
+Whether a CHRO, an HRBP, a senior Talent Acquisition professional, an L&D leader, or a seasoned DE&I specialist, their knowledge and experience as frequent coaches or advisors to laid-off employees force them to confront a reality similar to that of physicians when they fall ill.
 Calling another professional to diagnose their situation, establish a plan of action (treatment), and support them in their healing process is best.

 Prevalence of HR job loss

 Major job losses have occurred despite the projected growth in HR jobs (e.g., employment of human resources specialists is projected to grow 6% from 2022 to 2032).
-For example, layoffs of recruiters were announced in leading technology companies as they came out of the pandemic and government COVID loan programs expired.
-Those companies pointed to over-hiring to meet demand during “The Great Resignation,” while experts quietly pointed to significant advancements in AI-based automation in applicant tracking systems (ATS).
+For example, layoffs of recruiters were announced at leading technology companies as they emerged from the pandemic and government COVID-19 loan programs expired.
+Those companies pointed to overhiring to meet demand during “The Great Resignation,” while experts quietly noted significant advancements in AI-based automation in applicant tracking systems (ATS).
 The efficiencies gained through those capabilities decreased the need for many screeners and other junior-level recruiter roles.

 Bloomberg reported that HR or recruiting roles have accounted for 28% of all layoffs in the technology sector.
 Recruiters appear to be among those hit the hardest, with Meta letting go of 30%, Amazon 37%, and Microsoft releasing 39% of their recruiters.
 Similarly, corporate diversity, equity, and inclusion (DEI) staff members have been decimated in some organizations.
-DEI positions were hit with a disproportionate 33% reduction versus a 21% cut for other roles, while LinkedIn reported that listings for those roles were down 19% overall in the past two years.
+DEI positions were hit with a disproportionate 33% reduction, compared with a 21% cut for other roles, while LinkedIn reported that listings for those roles were down 19% overall over the past two years.

 Adding to the challenge is the link between CEO departures and CHRO job losses.
 For example, during the first year of a new CEO’s tenure, 43% of their CHROs are either dismissed or voluntarily resign.
-Furthermore, only 48% of CHROs remain in their roles longer than 12 months after their organization hired a new CEO.
-Unfortunately, CEO exits have risen to record numbers recently, with Challenger Gray reporting them up by 49% during the first quarter of this year.
+Furthermore, only 48% of CHROs remain in their roles for more than 12 months after their organization hires a new CEO.
+Unfortunately, CEO exits have reached record levels recently, with Challenger Gray reporting a 49% increase during the first quarter of this year.

-While the pace of HR layoffs has slowed this year, the length of time that it takes to find a new job has made things challenging for the more senior members of HR teams.
-The Bureau of Labor Statistics (BLS) reports that the average duration of unemployment is five months, which represents a 14% increase over the prior year.
+While the pace of HR layoffs has slowed this year, the time it takes to find a new job has made things challenging for more senior members of HR teams.
+The Bureau of Labor Statistics (BLS) reports that the average duration of unemployment is 5 months, up 14% from the prior year.

 Unfortunately, the circumstances are more pressing for senior HR professionals and executives, with the time to find a suitably leveled and compensated role typically taking 9-12 months or longer.
-It has become a precarious position for senior HR executives and professionals alike, with job security challenged and losing an HR job increasingly likely.
+It has become a precarious position for senior HR executives and professionals alike, with job security under threat and the likelihood of losing an HR role increasing.

 Issues unique to displaced HR leaders